mohan2020/mpatel/site/content/blog/Three-ways-to-improve-flushot-campaigns.md

 ---
-title: Three ways to improve flu shot campaigns
+title: Three Ways to Improve Flu Shot Campaigns
 date: '2020-08-24'
 summary: >-
   Flu season is right around the corner.
 The COVID-19 pandemic has made it more